MicrosoftDocs/windows-powershell-docs/docset/windows/fileserverresourcemanager/stop-fsrmfilemanagementjob.md

 - The server is not running the job.
 - The server is currently canceling the job.
-- The server is running the job and has started cancelation of the job.
+- The server is running the job and has started cancellation of the job.
 - The job is queued on the server and has removed the job from the queue.

 This cmdlet returns a failure status if the server cannot stop a file management job that is running or is queued.